aviasnani/Hickeys-pharmacy/README.md

 ## Panels

 Admin Panel
-• CRUD Operations on Staff: Admins can perform CRUD operations to manage the staff, ensuring that each staff member has the appropriate permissions.
+• CRUD Operations on Staff: Admins can perform CRUD operations to manage the staff.
 • Manage Users: Admins can create, edit, and delete staff user accounts.
-• View Inventory: Admins can also access the inventory, although their role is more focused on managing staff.

 ## Staff Panel

-• Inventory Management: Staff can add, update, or delete medicines in the inventory, keeping track of quantities, names, and other details related to each medicine.
+• Inventory Management: Staff can add, update, or delete medicines in the inventory, keeping track of names, and other details related to each medicine.
 • View Inventory: Staff can view the list of medicines available and their details.

 ## Technologies Used